-- Physical or sexual assaults; - Name-calling; - Put-downs: - Threats to hurt the student, the student's family members, or members of the student's household; - Destroying property belonging to the student; - Threats to commit suicide or homicide if the student ends the relationship; - Threats to harm a student's past or current dating partner; - Attempts to isolate the student from friends and family; - Stalking; or - Encouraging others to engage in these behaviors.
+- Physical or sexual assaults; - Name-calling; - Put-downs; - Threats to hurt the student, the student's family members, or members of the student's household; - Destroying property belonging to the student; - Threats to commit suicide or homicide if the student ends the relationship; - Threats to harm a student's past or current dating partner; - Attempts to isolate the student from friends and family; - · Stalking; or - Encouraging others to engage in these behaviors.

-A flier from the Texas Attorney General's office includes information on recognizing and responding to dating violence, including contact information for help.
-The counselor's office has additional information about the dangers of dating violence and resources for seeking help.
+The counselor's office has information about the dangers of dating violence and resources for seeking help.

-For more information on dating violence, see the CDC's Preventing Teen Dating Violence.
+For more information on dating violence, see: